-With Easter just around the corner, I’m eyeing (and smelling) all of those delicious hot cross buns at my local supermarket.
+With Easter just around the corner, I’m eyeing (and smelling) all of those delicious hot cross buns at the shops.
 This year, I want something a little more special so I combined the classic hot cross bun with the flaky layers of cinnamon scrolls!
 These are more fun to eat as you get to eat one layer at a time so they are a real treat!
 The cross is a simple white chocolate sugar frosting which beats the cross of traditional hot cross buns annnyyday.

 Until I met my current partner, I never actually celebrated Easter.
 My family in Australia is super small and Easter would just be another holiday where we could catch up on our school or uni homework (really fun, right?!).
 In the last few years, my partner and I would go down to Melbourne to visit his family or go on a camping trip with his extended family.
 I’m really fortunate that I get along with them!
 Last year, I spent a lot of time with my partner’s little cousins sharing stories about the Easter Bunny.
 Oh my heart is melting!